Owlet Cam Review

 Our Analysis and Test Results

-Owlet was co-founded by 4 fathers in 2013 who wanted to use technology to protect their children by creating an at-home pulse oximeter to monitor their baby from a distance.
-The first Owlet Sock ships about two years later with an international launch two years after that.
-In 2018, Owlet launches its Wi-Fi camera monitor followed by a pregnancy band in 2019.
+Four fathers co-founded Owlet in 2013 who wanted to use technology to protect their children by creating an at-home pulse oximeter to monitor their baby from a distance.
+The first Owlet Sock ships about two years later, with an international launch two years after that.
+In 2018, Owlet launched its WiFi camera monitor, followed by a pregnancy band in 2019.

-- We suggest you give your monitor a test as soon as you get it to be sure that it will work in your home with your internet.
-This gives you the opportunity to troubleshoot or return the product before the return time has expired.
+- We suggest you give your monitor a test as soon as you get it to ensure that it will work in your home with your internet.
+This allows you to troubleshoot or return the product before the return time has expired.

 - We suggest you use a secondary device for monitoring your baby.
 Using your main phone could result in a loss of monitor connection if you get a phone call.

-- Always change the default password that comes with the monitor!
+- Frequently change the password!
 Don't give hackers the upper hand by keeping the password that comes with the device.

 Performance Comparison